[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 • sterile compresses;

-• painkillers: Doliprane, Dafalgan codein, even Acupan in the most complicated situations.
+• painkillers: Doliprane, Dafalgan codeine, or even Acupan in the most complicated situations.

 • biodegradable cotton swabs;